Clothing in ancient Greece: Undergarments

 Women often wore a strophic, the bra of the time, under their garments and around the mid-portion of their body.
 The strophic was a wide band of wool or linen wrapped across the breasts and tied between the shoulder blades.

 Men and women sometimes wore triangular loincloths, called perizoma, as underwear.

 Nudity

 The ancient Greeks viewed nudity as an essential part of their identity that set them apart from other cultures.
 Males went nude for athletic events such as the Olympics.
 Male nudity could also be seen in Symposiums, a social event for elite men.
 Male nudity could also be seen in rituals such as a boys coming of age ceremony.
 Public female nudity was generally not accepted in ancient Greece, though occasionally woman are nude in athletic events and religious rituals.
-Women who were prostitutes are commonly depicted as nude in ancient Greek art.
+Women who were sex workers are commonly depicted as nude in ancient Greek art.
 Partial nudity could also be seen through the linen fabric being expertly draped around the body, and the cloth could be slightly transparent.